sidmalani/flutter-fastlane-fastpublish/README.md

 - PLAY_CONFIG_JSON - base 64 value of the contents of playstore key json file
   - ``` base64 -i play_config.json > play_config.json.b64 ```

-Please note the first aab file may have to be uploaded manually according to some blog posts.
-So just create a release in Playstore in internal testing and upload the ".aab" file.
-Mark it versionName 0.0.1 and versionNumber 1.
+## Future releases

 To release newer versions simply update the version in pubspec.yaml file.
 The format is <versionname>+<versionnumber> so increment both and publish.

+## Promote to Production

 The current setup releases beta track to "Internal Testing" in Playstore.
+From there you can simply release to production.